AdobeDocs/commerce-admin.en/help/merchandising-promotions/email-reminder-rules-create.md

       - Wish List
       - Shopping Cart

+>[!NOTE]
+>
+>If any customer has more than one matched abandoned cart and/or wishlist, then email reminder will be triggered only once for this customer.
+To trigger the same email reminder again _[!UICONTROL Repeat Schedule]_ setting field must be used.

    Complete the condition to describe the scenario that triggers the email reminder.

    ![email reminder conditions example](./assets/email-reminder-condition-example.png)<!-- zoom -->